bilde2910/FreeField/docs/setup.rst

    users can be configured to display QR codes that, if scanned by an administrator, allows quickly approving the user.
 An approval link will be required in any case that the user can forward to an admin through some messaging service/private message somewhere.

-The purpose of the QR codes is to allow users to meet an administrator in person and have them scan their code in person, e.g. during some community meetup.
+   .. hint:: QR codes and manual approval is explained in greater detail in
+             :ref:`manual-approval`.

 openssl extension loaded
    Cryptographic functions are used for various purposes in FreeField, and these